 Okazaki suggested that DNA synthesis proceeds simultaneously on both strands.
 The 3′ – 5′ strand of DNA is called the leading strand.
 On this strand, the new polynucleotide strand is synthesized in one piece in a 5′ – 3′ Direction.
 The 5′ – 3′ strand of DNA is called the lagging strand.

-On this strand, the new polynucleotide strand is synthesized in a 5’ – 3’ direction in the form of small isolated segments utilizing the same enzyme.
-These segments are known as Okazaki pieces and consist of 1000-2000 nucleotides.
+On this strand, the new polynucleotide strand is synthesized in a 5′ – 3′ direction in the form of small isolated segments utilizing the same enzyme.
+These segments are known as Okazaki pieces, consisting of 1000-2000 nucleotides.

 What are the Unidirectional and bidirectional replication of DNA?

-J. Cairns From his experiments concluded that DNA synthesis starts at a fixed point on the chromosome and proceeds in one direction but recent experiments suggest bidirectional replication.
+J. Cairns concluded from his experiments that DNA synthesis starts at a fixed point on the chromosome and proceeds in one direction, but recent experiments suggest bidirectional replication.

-Levinthal and Cairns Proposed that during replication the two strands do not separate completely; instead, they start to end at one end and simultaneously the unzipped segments start attracting the respective nucleotide Pairs.
+Levinthal and Cairns Proposed that during replication, the two strands do not separate; instead, they start to end at one End, and simultaneously, the unzipped segments start attracting the respective nucleotide Pairs.

-In this way, the unzipping of the original DNA strands, and the synthesis of fresh DNA strands go side by side. it means in a duplicating DNA a Y-shaped growing point must be visible.
+This way, unzipping the original DNA strands and synthesizing fresh DNA strands go side by side.
+This means that in duplicate DNA, a Y-shaped growing point must be visible.

-Cairns has demonstrated Two Y- Shaped regions in the circular replicating DNA of bacteria. one of these points is known as the growing point and the other initiation Point.
+Cairns has demonstrated two Y-shaped regions in the circular replicating DNA of bacteria.
+One of these points is known as the growing point, and the other is the initiation Point.

 What sugar is found in DNA?

-Friends, I hope that you have liked the information given about what is DNA, if you like it, then share it with your friends as well.
+Friends, I hope you have liked the information about DNA; if you like it, share it with your friends.

 Thank you